imzqqq/chat/website/spec/attic/drafts/model/third-party-id.rst

 Third Party ID Associations
 ---------------------------

-An Associaton is a binding between a Chat User ID and a Third Party ID (3PID).
+An Associaton is a binding between a Matrix User ID and a Third Party ID (3PID).
-Each 3PID can be associated with one Chat User ID at a time.
+Each 3PID can be associated with one Matrix User ID at a time.

 [[TODO(markjh): JSON format of the association.]]